kevinmarcellius/mentos-aaw/README.md

 API documentation is available through Postman.

 Import the `aaw-marketplace.postman_collection.json` and `aaw-marketplace.postman_environment.json` into Postman to use the available API documentation.
+Dedicated documentation in the form of Swagger generated JSON's are also available in each service's `src/docs` directory.

 ## Database Schema